-Dan “Action Dan” Harrington is a moderating force in
+Dan “Action Dan” Harrington is a

-scene today.
+the poker scene today.
 But don’t mistake his rock like discipline for weak play.
 He has an uncanny ability to know exactly when to make his move.

 This ability has allowed him phenomenal success in No Limit Hold’em tournaments –

 finishing at the final table of both the 2003 (against a field of 839) and 2004 (against a field of 2,576) World Series of Poker Main Event Tournaments.

 Dan shares the secrets of his success in Harrington on Hold’em Expert Strategy on No-Limit Tournaments, Volume 1: Strategic Play